2023 Nigerien coup d'état: Analysis

 Cameron Hudson, a senior associate of the Center for Strategic and International Studies, said that the coup could impact Niger's fight against the Islamist insurgency, adding that there were indications that the Nigerien military was not pleased with the level of support they received to fight militants.
 Ulf Laessing, head of the Sahel program at the Konrad Adenauer Foundation, said the coup was a "nightmare" for the West, which counted on Bazoum and Niger as its "new security anchor" in the region.
 Flavien Baumgartner, an Africa analyst at the security and political risk consultancy Dragonfly, said that Bazoum's removal could lead to the Wagner Group expanding into Niger, given that the country is an important producer of uranium.
 Russian political scientist Andrey Korotayev described the coup as a "coupvolution", noting its support from the political opposition in Niger.

 At the time of the coup, a major oil pipeline that would be the longest in Africa at 1,980 kilometers in length was under construction.
 It would connect the oil fields of the Agadem oasis, in the Erg of Bilma, in Diffa, Niger with the Port Seme Terminal in Benin.
 By October 2022, 30% of the pipeline was complete.
 Benin authorities commented that the sanctions imposed on Niger by ECOWAS after the coup, although they did not stop construction work, could mean a significant delay.
 The Trans-Saharan gas pipeline connecting Europe and Nigeria was still being planned at the time of the coup.

 The coup is seen by the International Crisis Group as encouraging for jihadists, as the coups in Mali and Burkina Faso were followed by intensified jihadist violence, according to ACLED data.
+Academic Taiwo Adeagbo asserts that the coup had ethnic backing; Niger's majority ethnic group, the Hausa people, were not supportive of Bazoum due to his Arab Ouled Slimane origin and became loyalists of Tiani because he was from the majority ethnic group.
+Professor Joseph Chinedu Ofobuike wrote that Bazoum was viewed with suspicion and even as a "foreigner" because of his ethnicity.
+The coup was perceived as bringing back power to the "natives".